kumaranvram/kumaranvram.github.io/_posts/2020-04-18-grpc-and-rust.markdown

 cargo new grpc-example-pokedex
 ```

-This will create a new rust project with a `Cargo.toml` file and an `src` folder.
+This will create a new rust project with a `Cargo.toml` file and a `src` folder.
 Tonic and other dependencies we need for the project needs to be added to the Cargo.toml file

 ```toml
 [dependencies]